wheelhouseio/patchwork/_pages/about.md

 ---
 layout: page
-title: About
+title: Welcome to the Patchwork
 permalink: /about/
 ---

-# Welcome to the Patchwork!

 There are three online courses that you can choose from.